tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 Using an environment variable, such as `SSLKEYLOGFILE`, to enable logging implies that access to the launch context for the application is needed to authorize logging.
-On systems that support specially-named files, logs might be directed to these names so that logging does not result in storage, but enable consumption by other programs.
-In both cases, applications might require special authorization or they might rely on system-level access control to limit access to these capabilities.
+On systems that support specially named files, logs might be directed to these names so that logging does not result in storage but enables consumption by other programs.
+In both cases, applications might require special authorization or might rely on system-level access control to limit access to these capabilities.

-Forward secrecy guarantees provided in TLS 1.3 (see {{Section 1.2 and Appendix E.1 of ?RFC8446}}) and some modes of TLS 1.2 (such as those in {{Sections 2.2 and 2.4 of ?RFC4492}}) do not hold if key material is recorded.
+Forward secrecy guarantees provided in TLS 1.3 (see {{Section 1.3 and Appendix F.1 of ?TLS13}}) and some modes of TLS 1.2 (such as those in {{Sections 2.1 and 2.2 of ?RFC8422}}) do not hold if key material is recorded.
 Access to key material allows an attacker to decrypt data exchanged in any previously logged TLS connections.

-Logging the TLS 1.2 "master" secret provides the recipient of that secret far greater access to an active connection than TLS 1.3 secrets.
+Logging the TLS 1.2 "master" secret provides the recipient of that secret far greater access to an active connection than TLS 1.3 secrets provide.
 In addition to reading and altering protected messages, the TLS 1.2 "master" secret confers the ability to resume the connection and impersonate either endpoint, insert records that result in renegotiation, and forge Finished messages.
 Implementations can avoid the risks associated with these capabilities by not logging this secret value.

-Access to the ECH_SECRET record in the SSLKEYLOGFILE allows the attacker to decrypt the ECH extension and thereby reveal the content of the Inner ClientHello message, including the payload of the Server Name Indication (SNI) extension.
+Access to the ECH_SECRET record in SSLKEYLOGFILE allows the attacker to decrypt the ECH extension and thereby reveal the content of the Inner ClientHello message, including the payload of the Server Name Indication (SNI) extension.